forceprojectx/AiSortPCB/README.md

 # AiSort Arduino
-Features connectors which match the parts list with the exception of the proximity sensor which does not include a connector.
+This is a PCB for the [AI Case Sorter CS7.1](https://github.com/sjseth/AI-Case-Sorter-CS7.1) project.
+It feeatures connectors which match the parts list with the exception of the proximity sensor which does not include a connector.

 Uses bluetooth for pc connectivity because I am big dumb and forgot that the webcam needs to plug in, so it can't be a fully wireless connection.

 ## Microcontroller
-Uses Arduino pro mini as controller
+Uses 3.3V Arduino pro mini as controller

 ## Motor Drivers
 supports both the TCM 2209 and DRV8825 motor controllers.
 You can use a matched pair or mix and match, based on what components you have on hand.